kike-canaries/canairio_android/.github/ISSUE_TEMPLATE/SUPPORT.md

 ---
-name: I want help with CanAirIO
+name: CanAirIO app support request
 about: You have a question for the app, or you need any kind of help.
 title: ''
 labels: 'question'